csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

     - You must provide meeting minutes.
         - [Link to meeting minutes](https://docs.google.com/document/d/1tmxcsp7aGkf7UtewsgJIl2fs81tNbaZXUXOSjGiX2xI/edit?usp=sharing)

-**Note:** these minutes are a condensed version of what was recorded during the meeting
-##### 5:00 - 5:15pm: Partner went over a general overview of the project
-* Specified that it is a proof of concept
-* A “glorified web form”
-* Wants a measure of how effective medical students are
-* Wants a history of revisions and changes
-* Stores the ‘delta’ for every patient’s notes over time
-* What symptoms they narrow down to first
-* A web application gives more empirical data on how students learn
-##### 5:15 - 5:25pm: Partner went into technical requirements
-* Overview of the Isabel API
-* A “glorified webmd” used by legitimate doctors
-* Takes in symptoms and keywords, outputs disease differentials
-* We will receive specific instructions on how to use Isabel
-* Important to find a good handwriting processing library
-##### 5:30 - 5:55pm: Partner went into feature specifications
-* In going through the specifications, we illustrated diagrams to help visualize the views the partner requested
-* We only need to hardcode the userbase
-* Instructor’s should be able to search through the student database
-* Look at a student’s profile, emphasized a ‘read-only’ look at their notes
-* Instructor can enter a final diagnosis for the patient - note, we do not have to connect this diagnosis with any other infrastructure (ex. school grading portal)
-* Students can add new patients/templates, as well as export their notes locally
-* Partner presented the various different pages students have access to and the different forms of each page
-* Expanded on having a ‘Helps and Tips’ allowing students to query Isabel
-* Partner outline 3 major undertakings: providing the “glorified form” aspect of the application, having good handwriting processing, and using Isabel properly
-##### 5:55 - 6:00pm
-* Minor clarifications
-* Established slack communication
-* Confirmed next meeting to be next week Friday (after the deliverable deadline unfortunately)
-* Established a weekly meeting time of Fridays at 6:00pm

 ## Q8: What artifacts will you use to self-organize?
 1. Trello